ray-pH/AOC-archive/README.md

 ## 2023
 This year, i use prolog.

+It's a fun language so far, the paradigm not that far from the functional paradigm.
+The only cons i feel is the inability to write "inline predicate".
+It does make sense i guess, it suppose to be relation predicate, not a function.
+*But maybe there's a way to achieve similar thing syntactically and i just don't know it yet*

 ## 2022
 Before the start of AOC, i thought i'm going to use AOC 2022 to learn assembly.
 But after trying to write my first assembly code, i pretty much gave up on the idea.
 Assembly is far too simple of a "language".
 Sure maybe i can solve day 1 with it, but the entire AOC?
 No thanks.
 So instead, i continue using haskell.